collapsed-stacks/startups/questions/4018/which-accelerators-are-best-for-tech-startups.md

 - tagged: `accelerators`
 - score: 1

-<p>I am not too sure whether this question fits the format.
-Please close if it doesn't.</p>
+I am not too sure whether this question fits the format.
+Please close if it doesn't.

-<p>My question is, which accelerators are providing the best facilities to tech startups in the US?
-By defining best facilities: networking, success rate, mentoring and funding.</p>
+My question is, which accelerators are providing the best facilities to tech startups in the US?
+By defining best facilities: networking, success rate, mentoring and funding.

 ## No Answers